No More Stale Bots!

 Why do you need to cut down on issue count?
 Is this a KPI your company has instigated?
 Do you know of the phrase "When a measure becomes a target, it ceases to be a good measure."?

 Even more so, what are you actually trying to achieve here?
 A low issue count does not mean that the project is robust and/or reliable.
-The rust project currently has near 9.000 issues, does that mean that the project is unreliable and broken?
+The rust project currently has (at the time of writing) near 9.000 issues, does that mean that the project is unreliable and broken?

 What's more, issues aren't processed, they are discarded, they are not regarded and/or triaged in most cases, which is a way your project can become unreliable and broken, as you blind your developers to potential or ongoing issues.